 Each time they appeared, I followed my piercer’s instructions and they’ve all disappeared within a week, leaving no marks or scarring.

-The first time you see one of these raised lumps around your nose piercing, it’s easy to FREAK OUT and spend hours looking at extreme-case photos on Google (I have left any such photos out of this blog – if you have one, you know what it looks like)!
+The first time you see one of these raised lumps around your nose piercing, it’s easy to freak out and spend hours looking at extreme-case photos on Google (I have left any such photos out of this blog – if you have one, you know what it looks like)!

 These lumps can get pretty big and look like giant spots from the outside (if they appear white, some look more red).
 Here’s the thing – they’re not actually spots.
 You will notice that they are hard and there’s nothing inside to ‘pop’.